Government

 After moving to Washington, Hixson worked as a Marketing Assistant for Northwest Trek and Point Defiance Zoo & Aquarium for five years and then joined the Washington State Department of Transportation in 2005.
 She filled several important roles at WSDOT, including Communications Manager for the Hood Canal Bridge Project, Business Manager for the Tacoma HOV Program and Legal Affairs Manager for the Alaskan Way Viaduct Replacement Program.
 During her WSDOT experience, Hixson expanded her skills to include marketing, communications, media relations, emergency operations, scheduling, budgeting, records management, public disclosure requests and legal affairs.
 She is also a certified Project Management Professional.

 Training and educating people and helping them create better lives for themselves is important to Hixson.
-She is an active contributor to EQUIP, a world wide organization that teaches leadership skills and values, and provides business and personal development training to local entrepreneurs.
-She pleased to be part of a department that values of leadership, excellence, accountability and dedication.
+She is an active contributor to EQUIP, a worldwide organization that teaches leadership skills and values, and provides business and personal development training to local entrepreneurs.
+She is pleased to be part of a department that values serving the Community, building positive, strong teams, being accountable to the community and growing in competency and empathy.